 Digital marketing data analytics go beyond just web analytics and website performance.
 Legal marketers need to be well-versed in how data shapes and drives the client experience across platforms and channels.

 Marketers should rely on analytics to do things like grow revenue, improve return on investment (ROI), and make key decisions about where to invest their limited time and budget.
-There are many analytics tools at a marketer’s disposal and the most popular one being Google Analytics.
+There are many analytics tools at a marketer’s disposal, the most popular one being Google Analytics.
 In this blog post, we write about the top marketing analytics tools for marketers.

-3. Basic design skills
+3. Basic Design Skills

 Better design makes your content more likely to get noticed and more likely to be remembered.
 Traditionally marketing teams have supported specialist design roles (and more than one in many cases).
 But not all law firms may be able to rely on design-specific professionals.
 It’s important that today’s marketers understand the basics of design and the art of visual storytelling.
 There are many free and intuitive tools that provide ready-made templates and other easy-to-use design resources.
 Check out options like Canva.
-Canva offers tips and tutorials so you can get more comfortable with elements of design.
+Canva offers tips and tutorials so you can get more comfortable with the elements of design.

-4. Comfort with marketing technology
+4. Comfort with Marketing Technology

 Today’s marketers rely heavily on the right martech stack.
 Technology plays a key role in creating, executing, and tracking marketing efforts – so marketers need to be familiar with the various technologies that will enable those processes.
-From marketing automation to team collaboration to social media employee advocacy, being able to use technology is a must for today’s marketers.
+From marketing automation and team collaboration to social media employee advocacy, being able to use technology is a must for today’s marketers.
 In-demand marketers will understand how to use various tools to achieve their objectives.

 Want to build a successful martech stack?
 Check out our article: How to Assess Your Law Firm’s Marketing Technology Stack